Eureka Mignon Specialita Review: Should You Buy This Grinder?

 It comes down to personal taste, says Baratza Marketing Projects Lead Xavi Guerrero (3).
 But you’ll find more ultra-high-end coffee grinders with flat burrs.

 There’s a lot of research for how burrs affect taste.
 The bottom line is the taste difference between flat and conical burr sets is so small it’s hard to notice without taking into consideration all other factors.

 The Specialita uses a patented Stepless Micrometric Adjustment System that allows you to dial in the grind size perfectly.
 The system works very well, especially for making fine adjustments that take your espresso from 95% perfect to perfect.
 However, the adjustment wheel leaves a little to be desired.
 It’s pretty small, which can be awkward for large hands.
-And the labelling makes it tricky to find your way back to previous settings or even to know which way to turn it to go coarser or finer.
+And the labeling makes it tricky to find your way back to previous settings or even to know which way to turn it to go coarser or finer.
 I’d love to see it replaced with the larger knob found on the Eureka Atom espresso grinders.